nicolasdao/puffy-core/README.md

 > WARNING: Only supported by NodeJS >= 13.
 To use this package with NodeJS 12, use the `--experimental-modules` flag.

 A collection of ES6 modules with zero-dependencies to help manage common programming tasks in both NodeJS or native JS.
+This package supports both the `import/export` and `require` APIs via the `exports` and `main` entry points in the `package.json`.

 ```
 npm i puffy-core